Top local movers for Chicago to Houston moves

 Things to do in Houston

-Now that you've made the move to Texas it's the perfect time to explore Houston From local hotspots to hidden gems, there's something to enjoy for every lifestyle:
+Now that you’ve made the move to Texas, it’s the perfect time to explore Houston.
+From local hotspots to hidden gems, there’s something to enjoy for every lifestyle:

-- Arts and culture: You'll find museums and cultural hubs throughout Houston, such as the Museum of Fine Arts, Houston, Children’s Museum of Houston, The Menil Collection, Houston Museum of Natural Science, and Holocaust Museum Houston.
+- Arts and culture: Cultural attractions in Houston include museums and art centers like the Museum of Fine Arts, Houston, Children’s Museum of Houston, The Menil Collection, and Houston Museum of Natural Science.

-- Outdoor recreation: The city's Hermann Park, Terry Hershey Park, Lake Houston Park, and Memorial Park — along with other locations, ideal for trails, cycling, or enjoying the fresh air.
+- Outdoor recreation: Outdoor lovers will appreciate Hermann Park, Terry Hershey Park, Lake Houston Park, and Memorial Park, along with many other spots perfect for walking, cycling, and fresh air adventures.

-- Sports: Experience the energy of a live game and back the home team at an Houston Texans (NFL), Houston Astros (MLB, Houston Dash (NWSL), or Houston Dynamo FC (MLS) game.
+- Sports: Catch a live game and cheer on the home team at an Houston Texans (NFL)Houston Astros (MLBHouston Dash (NWSL)Houston Dynamo FC (MLS)Houston Rockets (NBA)Houston SaberCats (MLR) game.

 FAQ